nshkrdotcom/jido/guides/getting-started.md

 end
 Here’s what’s happening:

-We define a @runtime_server referencing the Jido runtime process.
+We define a @server_server referencing the Jido server process.
 Jido automatically registers it under Jido.AgentRegistry.
-We call Runtime.act_async/3 to dispatch the :announce command.
+We call Server.act_async/3 to dispatch the :announce command.
 This enqueues and executes the command in our supervised agent process.
 Phoenix.PubSub is used under the hood so that events, state transitions, or failures can be broadcast to subscribers.
 If you wanted to subscribe to agent events (like :act_completed or :queue_overflow signals), you can do: